cocode/TrekBASIC/documentation/task_list.md

 ### Every reraised exception should have "from e"

 ### Lexing
-It looks like we lex expressions every time we get to them, at least in some cases.
+It looks like we lex expressions every time we get to them, at least in some cases with expressions.
 We should do it once on load.

 ### Print statements